valuev3000/ProgressiveParts/README.md

-ProgressiveParts is a mod for Kerbal Space Program 1.12 that adds tiered copies of existing parts with progressive characteristics: pressure and temperature.
-Each part receives improved versions (Tier 1–7) that:
+ProgressiveParts is a mod for Kerbal Space Program 1.12. 🚨The mod is designed for RSS, tested on KSRSS.🚨 which adds multi-level copies of existing parts with progressive characteristics: pressure and temperature.
+Every detail gets improved versions (Tier 1-7) that:

 Become available as you progress through the tech tree.